CCampJr/SciPlot-PyQt/README.rst

     sp.app.exec_()

-Sciplot tests for this and will prove you with a message to your terminal:
+Sciplot tests for this and will provide you with a message to your terminal:

 .. code::